Deceased Estates – Notarising a Grant of Probate or Letters of Administration

-It is challenging enough dealing with the passing of a loved one, whether they are a family member or a friend.
+It is challenging enough to deal with the passing of a loved one, whether they are a family member or a friend.
 If you have been appointed as an executor, or you expect to be an administrator of the estate, then you have the added burden of dealing with the legalities of managing their deceased estate – a task which is further complicated if part or all of their estate is situated overseas.

 As a leading provider of notary public services in Sydney, we commonly assist people in signing legal documents, generally dealing with deceased estates, intended to be used in other countries.
-Often these documents relate to court documents such as applications, declarations or affidavits – and some times renunciations.
+Often these documents relate to court documents such as applications, declarations or affidavits – and sometimes renunciations.